jeffThompson/CreativeProgramming2/Assignments/Week01_BrowserExtension.md

 * Darius Kazemi's [*Ethical Ad Blocker*](https://chrome.google.com/webstore/detail/the-ethical-ad-blocker/chpijkaobnoplgnjpjilbdcklmmpgfla) blocks you from visiting any sites that have ads

 **INFORMATIONAL**
-* [*Open Mind*](http://thehill.com/homenews/media/366432-students-create-extension-to-help-counter-fake-news) (which has no link or release, sadly) shows a warning screen when a user visits a site known for fake news
+* [*Open Mind*](http://thehill.com/homenews/media/366432-students-create-extension-to-help-counter-fake-news) shows a warning screen when a user visits a site known for fake news (no link or release, sadly)
 * [*Ghostery*](https://www.ghostery.com/) shows tracking technologies employed by websites, and lets you block them